NKkrisz/Studio-Setup/README.md

 # Studio-Setup
 My photography/recording gear and everything related to it!
+Here is my Youtube channel where I use it: [@NKkriszYT](https://www.youtube.com/@NKkriszYT)

 ## Camera: Canon EOS 650D
 - Magic Lantern + Crop Mood firmware/software mod for more capabilities